Steve Bannon, former Trump adviser, pleads not guilty in border wall scheme | Politics

 Trump pardoned Manafort in December 2020.
 Double jeopardy may not apply to the Bannon case because he never went to trial on the federal charges.

-Bannon champions "America First" right-wing populism, including fierce opposition to existing immigration practices, that became hallmarks of Trump's presidency.
-He now runs the popular podcast "War Room," and often hosts guests who deny that Trump lost the 2020 election to Joe Biden.
+Bannon, a longtime Trump ally, champions "America First" right-wing populism and fierce opposition to existing immigration practices, hallmarks of Trump's presidency.
+He now runs the podcast "War Room" and often hosts guests who deny that President Joe Biden won the 2020 election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)